samjones00/docs/docs/_documentation/netcore-ami2-deploy-rsync.md

 title: Deploying .NET Core Apps to Amazon Linux 2 AMI
 ---

-A common way for reliably hosting .NET Core Apps on Ubuntu is to use [supervisor](http://supervisord.org/index.html) to monitor the `dotnet` self-hosting processes behind an nginx reverse proxy which handles external HTTP requests to your website and proxies them to the dotnet process running your Web App on a local port.
+A common way for reliably hosting .NET Core Apps on Linux is to use [supervisor](http://supervisord.org/index.html) to monitor the `dotnet` self-hosting processes behind an nginx reverse proxy which handles external HTTP requests to your website and proxies them to the dotnet process running your Web App on a local port.
 You'll need access to a Unix environment on your client Desktop, either using Linux, OSX or [Installing Windows Subsystem for Linux (WSL)](https://github.com/ServiceStack/redis-windows#option-1-install-redis-on-ubuntu-on-windows).

 ## Amazon Linux 2